 Under Alternative 3 there would be a net gain of 1.00-acre of wetlands in highly valued giant sequoia habitat.
 Overall, there would be a 5.75-acre reduction of developed areas in the Grove.
 The reduction in development would form a natural buffer around wetlands and improve overall hydrologic flows throughout the Grove.
 There would be little permanent wetland loss (<0.03-acre).
-To achieve this large area of restoration, a new road and pedestrian hub would be constructed (mostly outside of giant sequoia habitat.
-The new road would be constructed in fisher habitat due to a lack of alternative locations.
-Under this alternative, flush toilets would not be available in the Mariposa Grove (vault toilets only) (Table D-1).
+To achieve this large area of restoration, a new road and pedestrian hub would be constructed (mostly outside of giant sequoia habitat).
+The new road would be constructed in prime fisher denning habitat, due to a lack of alternative locations (Table F-1).